Movie Clip Discussions

 Talladega Nights: The Ballad of Ricky Bobby

-was your typical Will Ferrell movie: it was funny, but contaminated with the course material Ferrell has been known for throughout his acting career.
-This film tells the fictional story of a NASCAR driver named Rickey Bobby (Ferrell) who overcomes his deplorable childhood to become the best racer in the sport, only to be dethroned by European racing sensation Gerard Depardieu (Sacha Baron Cohen).
+was your typical Will Ferrell movie: it was funny, but contaminated with the coarse material Ferrell has been known for throughout his acting career.
+This film tells the fictional story of a NASCAR driver named Rickey Bobby (Ferrell) who overcomes his deplorable childhood to become the best racer in the sport, only to be dethroned by European racing sensation Jean Girard (Sacha Baron Cohen).
 Throughout the movie, Bobby tries to regain his status of being number one, while bumping into legitimate racing stars doing cameos.

 WARNING NOTE: We realize that many people might not want to use this clip.
 Even though the movie is PG-13 (which some people might consider acceptable for teenagers), the movie is far from clean.
 The only way we recommend using this particular clip is if all your kids have seen the film and are talking about it anyway.
 At that point, it might be good to respond with, “Okay, since you’ve seen this film, let’s talk about it for a moment.”